← Back to 後漢書

 []

-The Zhou li says the capital sits where winds and rains converge and yin and yang balance.
+Note [5] The Zhou li says: "Where wind and rain gather, where yin and yang harmonize—there establish the royal domain."
 ‘Heaven’s city’ here means Luoyang.

 25